jakubvalenta/archive-twitter-account/README.md

     $  export BEARER_TOKEN='<your twitter app bearer token>'
     ```

-2. Call Twitter Archive with the username of the account you'd like to archive.
+2. Call this project's script with the username of the Twitter account you'd
+   like to archive.
 Example:

      ```shell
-     $ ./twitter-archive TwitterDev
+     $ ./archive-twitter-account TwitterDev
      ```

 3. Done.
 You can now find the downloaded data in the `./data` directory.